omaimahalg/omaimahalg/README.md

 <h2 align="center">Turning data into understanding,<br>and research into something that can be used.</h2>

 <p align="center">
-  Statistics Graduate · Bayesian Computational Statistics · Statistical Modeling
+  Statistics Graduate · Data Scientist
 </p>

 ---